tjd08a/wsgi_boilerplate/README.md

 ```
 * Errors in Python scripts will result in **Internal Error** messages from the server.
   Check the error logs for more information about the Python errors.

+## test.wsgi
+A simple wsgi application which will output the keys and values of all inputs from the forms
+submitted to the script.
+This is used in combination with the test.html page which is also on Github.